 7:30 a.m. - 9:00 p.m.
-Monday - Thursday
+Monday - Thursday 7:30 a.m. - 4:30 p.m.
+Friday

-(Buildings not scheduled for classes or a special event are closed.)
+(Buildings not scheduled for classes or a special events are closed.)

 As a rule, no one should be in college buildings after normal operational hours.
 The Campus Police have been instructed not to open buildings or allow people to remain in campus buildings after hours.
 Students, faculty, or staff who access to campus facilities outside of the hours scheduled above need must secure written authorization from the appropriate cost center head or administrator.
 An approved Request for After-Hour Building Usage form must be submitted to the campus police during normal office hours Monday through Friday.
 In the event of an unforeseen emergency, please contact the Campus Police for assistance.